Disha-tech29/NeuroWell/README.md

 ---

-Why Choose NeuroWell?
+Why Choose NeuroWell?...
 Your mental well-being matters.
 NeuroWell offers a tech-assisted way to check in with yourself privately and reflect on your inner state.

 ---

 Future Plans:

-Export data to CSV or Excel
+Export data to CSV or Excel.
-Add graphs and visualizations
+Add graphs and visualizations.
-Text-to-speech prompts
+Text-to-speech prompts.
 GUI with buttons and dark mode.

 ---